ICE L: Routes

-On the route from Berlin to Amsterdam, the journey time of the InterCity trains should be shortened by 30 minutes.

 Other versions

 Danske Statsbaner (DSB) has ordered similar higher-speed trains for cross border long distance routes between Denmark and Germany.

-DSB put the trains into service 3/11/2025 between Copenhagen and Hamburg.
+DSB put the trains into passenger service 1 November 2025 between Østerport and Fredericia, and on 3 November 2025 between Copenhagen and Hamburg.

 In March 2025, German media reported that DB Fernverkehr's competitor FlixTrain was negotiating with Talgo to buy 63 similar trains.
 In May 2025 FlixTrain announced their firm order of 30 Talgo 230 high speed trains (optionally up to 65) and maintenance, for €1.06 billion (with options up to €2.4 billion).